11 Aug We Tested Instagram’s “No Nudity” Rule. We Can’t Show You the Results.

 But, honestly, that’s not our problem.
 That’s Instagram’s problem.
 Non-compliance with their own Community Guidelines is something they need to own.
 We’re not the only ones who feel this way.
 A September 2018 piece from Forbes magazine was equally shocked at what they discovered in Instagram.

 We’re sure that engineers and content managers at Instagram could come up with a hundred brilliant ways to fix these problems in one afternoon.
-We’ve included a short list here as a starting point:
+We’ve included a short list of ways to make Instagram a safer, more productive place for kids:

 - Raise the difficulty to creating an account.
 You don’t even need a working email address or age verification (e.g., a birthday) of any kind to create an account.
 Even Snapchat has a birthday requirement that allows them to gate certain content.